pranigopu/exploringSentimentAnalysis/README.md

 This repository that contains test codes and notes for sentiment analysis, in preparation for the main project: [sentiMiner](https://github.com/pranigopu/sentiMiner).

 ## Contributors
+Although the files were uploaded to this repository by one person (i.e. Pranav Gopalkrishna a.k.a.
+Prani Gopu), the test codes were largely the work of Hyeok Kim a.k.a.
+Kim-Hyeok.
+These codes were later integrated into the Django-based backend of the main project (with appropriate modifications).

 - Hyeok Kim (a.k.a.
 Kim-Hyeok)
 - Pranav Gopalkrishna (a.k.a.
 Prani Gopu)